Galexia

 • Step 5: Establish a technical committee/body to monitor the implementation of mutual recognition of digital signatures.

-Galexia was also commissioned to conduct a Survey of Cyberlaws in ASEAN and to produce a “gap analysis” which was published as a report for member countries in August 2005.
+Galexia was commissioned to conduct a Survey of Cyberlaws in ASEAN and to produce a “gap analysis” which was published as a report for member countries in August 2005.

 • Consumer protection;